buidl-renaissance/regen-art/apps/web/README.md

 ---

-## **Governance and Integration**
-- **DAO Oversight:** A decentralized organization manages the community fund, approves proposals, and monitors tax rebates.
-- **Government Collaboration:** Blockchain integration with local tax systems ensures accurate, real-time tracking and compliance.

----

-## **Benefits**
-- **Transparency:** Real-time tracking of ownership, tax payments, and repair progress.
-- **Community Empowerment:** Encourages local investment and collaboration in housing initiatives.
-- **Sustainability:** Incentivizes property maintenance and improvement for long-term habitability.

----

-### **3.Decentralized Identifiers (DIDs) for Make It a Home**
+### **4.Decentralized Identifiers (DIDs) for Make It a Home**

 To support transparency and secure participation in the "Make It a Home" initiative, the system will leverage Decentralized Identifiers (DIDs).
 These will manage and verify stakeholder identities, ensuring secure interactions and ongoing engagement throughout the program.
+[Read detailed docs here.](https://github.com/johngulb/gods.work/edit/main/apps/web/README.md)

 #### **Key Features of DIDs**
 1. **Identity Management:**